100 Hour Yoga Teacher Training – Certified & Recognised Course by Yoga Alliance

 We are aware that not everybody has the chance or the will to undertake complete training in one go.
 However, this should not prevent you from moving the first steps into the world of yoga.
 For this reason, we offer the possibility to begin your training starting with a 100 hours yoga teacher training course.
 We want to guarantee the same high-quality standard for all our students.
 So, this course corresponds and matches with the first half of our 200 hours of yoga teacher training course.
 The duration is of 11 days, inclusive of the opening ceremony.

 At the conclusion of the training, you will receive a certificate recognized by Yoga Alliance US and UK both.

-In order to achieve a licence for teaching, you will have to continue your education and complete the remaining 100 hours yoga teacher training course.
+In order to achieve a license for teaching, you will have to continue your education and complete the remaining 100 hours yoga teacher training course.
 You are entitled to do so with us, at any time later, or with any other school in the world.

 Ashtanga in Sanskrit means eight limbs, mentioned in Patanjali’s Yoga Sutra.
 This technique of yoga contains harmonizing the breath with a succession of postures.
 This process produces powerful internal heat and a plentiful, cleansing sweat that purifies muscles and organs.
 The result is enhanced circulation, a nimble and strong body, and a composed mind.
 Ashtanga Yoga contains different groups of asanas and teachings on vinyasa, drishti, bandhas, mudras, and philosophy.
 This is a great chance for students to practice and know their level of ability, in a supportive group environment and with the inspiration and guidance of a guru.
 Ashtanga can be a perfect foundation for home practitioners and also those who want to teach professionally once they know the arrangement of poses.